isabelle-ag/3040-API-Specs/README.md

 `/global-transactions[?date=<YYYY-MM-DD>&crypto=<crypto_symbol>]`

-Return all cryptocurrency transactions that have occured on a given day.
+Return all cryptocurrency transactions that have occurred on a given day.
 Optionally, use the query parameters `date` and `crypto` to filter the results.
 If no `date` parameter is provided, the default is the current date.

 **Query Parameters**